Architecture and Components

 Storage

-Files such as assets, user files, images, and other media files are stored locally on the server's system or over network services like Amazon S3 and WebDAV.
-This layered approach to data storage ensures efficient data management.
+• Files such as assets, user files, images, and other media can be stored locally on the server or through network services such as Amazon S3and WebDAV.

-See the standard architecture section for details about the other components.
+See the standard architecture section for details about other common components.

 Community plan architecture